caronc/pynzbget/README.md

                 as if the expected configuration variables you specified are present.

+ * health_check() - Checks the status of the retrieved content, currently this is only useful during Post-Processing

  * push()     - pushes a variables to the NZBGet server